ConfigurationLast updated: 10 December 2022

 When lazy-loading is enabled JCOGS Image will initially load an image tag with a smaller placeholder image prior to its the "lazy" replacement by the full-quality image.
 Placeholder images can be either a Low Quality Image Placeholder (LQIP) or a Dominant Colour Field.

-- A third option - HTML5 - is offered that does not add the placeholder substitution but does add the HTML5 loading="lazy" parameter to the completed image tag.
-This option gives marginally better performance compared to disabling lazy loading on modern browsers where you are sure that javascript is enabled.
-In all other cases, enabling Lazy Loading will result in faster page loading.
+A final option - HTML5 - is offered that does not add the placeholder substitution but does add the HTML5 loading="lazy" parameter to the completed image tag.
+This option is included for compatibility purposes, but in most cases, enabling Lazy Loading will result in faster page loading.

 Enable progressive enhancement mode.